Studio for InCopy contains many features and options. However, not all of them are used on a daily basis.

 Searching for files

 The default method of locating files is by using the Studio panel in Browse mode.
-As the name implies, this method can be used to browse for files by choosing specific locations such as a combination of a Brand, Issue, Category, or Status.
+As the name implies, this method makes it possible to browse for files by choosing specific locations such as a combination of a Brand, Issue, Category, or Status.

 Step 1.
 From the Search menu of the Studio panel, choose Browse.